Skip to article frontmatterSkip to article content

 ax.add_feature(cfeature.STATES, edgecolor="black")

-# Plot Great Circle Latitude/Longitude Location
+# Plot Great Circle Latitude/Longitude Locations

 longitudes = [x[1] for x in great_circle_pts] # longitude